Julius170/learn-tutorials/celo/how-to-create-and-test-contract-calls-on-hardhat.md

 ```
 Note: ****Do not copy the function above, it is just a layout on how to structure a calling function.***

-To intialize the `TestContract.sol` contract copy the code below:
+To initialize the `TestContract.sol` contract copy the code below:
 ```solidity

 // SPDX-License-Identifier: MIT